 Allied Health Professionals

-In diabetes management, patient-centered care is key.
-It puts patients at the center of their care, valuing their insights8.
-By using Patient-Reported Outcomes (PROs), healthcare teams understand patients better.
-This helps create care plans that fit each patient’s needs, boosting patient engagement and self-care.
+In diabetes management, patient-centred care is key.
+It puts patients at the centre of their care, valuing their insights.
+By using Patient-Reported Outcomes (PROs), Interprofessional Care for Diabetes Mellitus: A Guide, healthcare teams understand patients better.

 Coordinating Care Across Multiple Disciplines